ContextNews/.github/profile/README.md

 # Context

-Context is a news analytics & intelligence platform that turns raw reporting into evolving, data-backed event timelines.
+Context is a news analytics platform that turns raw reporting into evolving, data-backed event timelines.

 ## Components